AdobeDocs/express-add-on-samples/document-sandbox-samples/communication-iframe-documentSandbox/README.md

 ## About

-This Add-on demonstrates how to get started using the document sandbox based add-ons and communicate between the iframe (index.html) running your add-on and the document sandbox (code.js).
+This Add-on demonstrates how to communicate between code in the UI iframe (index.html) and the document model sandbox (code.js).

 ## Tools